-Serious adverse reactions that may be associated with PERCODAN (aspirin and oxycodone hydrochloride) tablet use include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension, and shock (see OVERDOSE).
+Serious adverse reactions that may be associated with PERCODAN tablet use include, apnea, circulatory depression, hypotension, respiratory arrest, respiratory depression, and shock [see OVERDOSE].

 The most frequently observed non-serious adverse reactions include lightheadedness, dizziness, drowsiness or sedation, nausea, and vomiting.
 These effects seem to be more prominent in ambulatory than in nonambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.
 Other adverse reactions include euphoria, dysphoria, constipation and pruritus.